Mandana Karimi: Personal life

+In an interview, Karimi said, "The first film that I watched was Sholay when I was 8 or 9 years old.
+My father was one of the few people in Iran who possessed a tape of the film, though the Government didn't allow to keep video cassettes."
+She further commented, "Mainly, I've grown up watching Iranian films, especially by directors like Majid Majidi and my favourite actress is Golshifteh Farahani."

-Karimi speaks Persian, English and Hindi.
+Karimi speaks Persian, English, and Hindi.

 In July 2016, Karimi got engaged to her boyfriend, Gaurav Gupta, an Indian businessman from Mumbai.
 The couple married in court in early March the following year, which was followed by a lavish Hindu wedding in March 2017.
+She had shortly before converted from Islam to Hinduism.

 In July 2017, Karimi filed a domestic violence case against her husband and his family, which she later withdrew in hopes of saving her marriage.
 They got divorced in 2021.